xamarin/mono-test-results/README.md

 To set up this project, run:

-    npm install -g typescript tsd
+    npm install -g typescript
-    make tsd
+    make npm

 Then to build, run:

     make

 Site will be installed into `install/`.
+Open `install/index.html` in a web browser.

 To test: